Azure-Samples/azure-iot-hub-large-twin-example/python/README.md

   - Obtains the current twin (`az iot hub device-twin show`)
   - Updates the desired blob properties (`jq...`)
   - Replaces the twin (`az iot hub device-twin replace`)

+As alternatives, consider
+- the `nodejs` example in this repo includes the upload of the blob and generation of the SAS URL.
+It also submits a job to IoT Hub, offloading the responsibility of applying the update to each matched twin
+- the `dotnet` example in this repo uses an Azure Function triggered from blob updates; it iterates over the results of a device query to patch each twin